Semper Fi (film): Plot

 As the plan comes to fruition, the foursome's military expertise starts to pay off.
 The plan is seemingly straightforward, Oyster once freed will be transported across the water into Canada at Snowball's place of work.
 Snowball also organises false documentation for Oyster.
 Clara grows suspicious of what the four are up to and confronts Cal.
-After he queries her on the prison sentences for jail breakers, she realises he intends to break Oyster out of prison.
+After he queries her on the prison sentences for jailbreakers, she realises he intends to break Oyster out of prison.
 Cal explains to her in detail the abuse Oyster is facing in prison while also explaining the futility of an appeal.
 Eventually, over the course of the night, she realizes that Cal may in fact be right and agrees to go along with the prison break.
-Even telling Cal she'll lie to provide Jaeger with an alibi as they still have feelings for each other.
+She even tells Cal she'll lie to provide Jaeger with an alibi as they still have feelings for each other.

 Cal and the friends put the plan into action, freeing Oyster from the prison transport.
 Oyster is taken to Snowball's work and quickly moved to Canada.
 The brothers say their farewells and make peace with one another.
 With Oyster now free, Cal decides to surrender.